tfpractice/portfolio/pjData/notes.md

 ## Connect Four Functional
-With the work of recognizing and establishing connections handled in [game grid](/game-grid) made the work of developing this application a elegant exercise in extensibility.
+With the work of recognizing and establishing connections handled in [game grid](/game-grid), all i had to do for this library was add a player type, and check for its presence on a node.
+Developing this library a elegant exercise in extending this simple function.

-The simplest and most important modifier is the established if a player referenced onto the mode objects.
-And the associated wires anger commands.
-Isfree and claim.
-Ifa node has no prayer reference it is free.
-If a node kids free claiming it will return a new node with an updated referenced.
-If it is not nothing happens.
+#Extension
+The player type is a simple object with name, and id properties, with getter/setter functions.
+Along with the name properties from Game Grid, the Node type here contains a player property, along with getter/setter functions ~claim~ and ~unclaim~ to set this property.
+On top of the all important query function, ~isFree~ checks if the player property is null.

- This simple qty command pattern easily extends to a collection of nodes, and formd there basis of these column API.
-Since connect four over can only choose a particular column, there has free function checks if any of these nodes in a given collection are; next free returned the first few node.
+This simple query easily extends to a collection of nodes, and forms there basis of the column API.
+Since connect four over can only choose a particular column, ~hasFree~ checks if any of these nodes in a given collection are unclaimed; ~nextFree~ returns the first unclaimed

-This extended further into there game API which exposes a next and claimNext functions.
+This extends further into there game API which exposes a ~Next~ and claimNext functions.
+The Game object contains both an array of node objects and a reference to the currently selected column.
 Next returns the next free node in the current column send claim assigned that node to the active player.

 This bubbling effect wherein a relatively minor operation grows to characterize an entire system facilitates ironclad, elegant API that with foolproof composition. appears throughout this and many of my projects